-The vast majority of the education and training of graduate students in Bioinformatics takes place in lecture and seminar rooms and in laboratories at UCSF’s bold, emerging 43-acre research campus in the Mission Bay area of San Francisco.
+The vast majority of the education and training of graduate students in Bioinformatics takes place in lecture and seminar rooms and in laboratories at UCSF’s bold, 43-acre research campus in the Mission Bay area of San Francisco.
 By design, Mission Bay buildings offer faculty members and students in different fields open, contemporary research space and meeting areas.
 By custom, space at Mission Bay is allocated with integration in mind; it would be the norm, for example, for biologists and chemists and physicists to work together in laboratories next to each other or radiating off the same laboratory hub.

-The City of San Francisco itself is a diverse, vibrant metropolitan area of tremendous social and cultural depth and breadth and stunning beauty.
+The City and County of San Francisco itself is a diverse, vibrant metropolitan area of tremendous social and cultural depth and breadth and stunning beauty.
 Recreation outside of the city—from hiking to kayaking, camping to skiing—is within easy reach.